Energy policy of India: Electricity as a substitute for imported LPG and PNG

-total consumption was 28.33 million tons and the domestic consumption was 25.502 million tons which is 90% of total consumption in 2021–22.
-The LPG import content is nearly 57% of total consumption in India in 2021-22.
-The affordable electricity retail price (860 kcal/kWh at 74% heating efficiency) to replace LPG (lower heating value 11,000 kcal/kg at 40% heating efficiency) in domestic cooking is up to 10.2 Rs/kWh when the retail price of an LPG cylinder is Rs 1000 (without subsidy) with 14.2 kg LPG content.
-Replacing LPG consumption with electricity reduces its imports substantially.
+India's net import of liquefied petroleum gas (LPG) is 16.607 million tons and the domestic consumption is 25.502 million tons which is 90% of total consumption in 2021–22.
+The LPG import content is nearly 57% of total consumption in 2021–22.
+The affordable electricity retail tariff (860 Kcal/kWh at 74% heating efficiency) to replace LPG (net calorific value 11,000 Kcal/Kg at 40% heating efficiency) in domestic cooking is up to 10.2 ₹/kWh when the retail price of LPG cylinder is ₹1000 (without subsidy) with 14.2 kg LPG content.
+Replacing LPG consumption with electricity would reduce imports substantially.

 India's piped natural gas (PNG) for domestic cooking needs was 12,175 million standard cubic meters (mmscm) which is nearly 19% of total natural gas consumption in 2021–22.
-Natural gas/ LNG import content is nearly 56% of total consumption in 2021-22.
+Natural gas/ LNG import content is nearly 56% of total consumption in 2021–22.
 The affordable electricity retail tariff (860 Kcal/kWh at 74% heating efficiency) to replace PNG (net calorific value 8,500 Kcal/scm at 40% heating efficiency) in domestic cooking is up to 9 ₹/kWh when the retail price of PNG is ₹47.59 per scm.
 Replacing PNG consumption with electricity would reduce costly LNG imports substantially.

-The domestic consumption of kerosene was 1.291 million tons out of 1.493 million tons total consumption in 2021–22.
+The domestic consumption of kerosene is 1.291 million tons out of 1.493 million tons total consumption in 2021–22.
 The subsidized retail price of kerosene is 15 ₹/liter whereas the export/import price is 79 ₹/liter.
-The affordable electricity retail tariff (860 Kcal/Kwh at 74% heating efficiency) to replace kerosene (net calorific value 8240 Kcal/liter at 40% heating efficiency) in domestic cooking is up to 15.22 ₹/kWh when the kerosene retail price is 79 ₹/liter.
+The affordable electricity retail tariff (860 Kcal/kWh at 74% heating efficiency) to replace kerosene (net calorific value 8240 Kcal/liter at 40% heating efficiency) in domestic cooking is up to 15.22 ₹/kWh when the kerosene retail price is 79 ₹/liter.

-During the year 2021-22, The plant load factor (PLF) of coal-fired thermal power stations (nearly 210 GW) was 58.86% only whereas these stations can run above 85% PLF comfortably provided there is adequate electricity demand in the country.
-The possible additional net electricity generation at 85% PLF is nearly 450 billion kWh, enough to replace all the LPG, PNG and kerosene consumption in domestic sector The incremental cost of generating additional electricity is only their coal fuel cost which is less than 4 Rs/kWh.
-Enhancing the PLF of coal-fired stations and encouraging domestic electricity consumers to substitute electricity in place of LPG and Kerosene in household cooking, would reduce the government subsidies, and the idle capacity of thermal power stations can be put to use economically.
-Domestic consumers who are willing to surrender the subsidized LPG / Kerosene permits or are eligible for subsidized LPG / Kerosene permits may be given free electricity connection and a subsidized electricity tariff.
-To avoid the possibility of fatal electric shocks, power is supplied to the electric cook stove through a residual-current circuit breaker.
+In 2024–25, the plant load factor (PLF) of coal-fired thermal power stations (nearly 222 GW) was only 68.45%.
+These stations can run above 85% PLF if there is adequate electricity demand.
+The possible additional net electricity generation at 85% PLF is nearly 320 billion kWh which is enough to replace all the LPG, PNG, and kerosene consumption in the domestic sector.
+The incremental cost of generating additional electricity is only the coal fuel cost, less than 3 ₹/kWh.
+Enhancing the PLF of coal-fired stations and encouraging domestic electricity consumers to substitute electricity in place of LPG, PNG, and kerosene in household cooking would reduce government subsidies.
+It has been proposed that domestic consumers who are willing to surrender subsidized LPG/kerosene permits should be given a free electricity connection and a subsidized electricity tariff.
+To avoid the possibility of fatal electric shocks and improve the safety standard more than that of LPG cooking, power is supplied to the electric cook stove through a residual-current circuit breaker.